WSU-kduncan/s24cicd-RobertDallessandris/README-CD.md

 ## CD Project Overview
 **Project Due Friday April 19th**

 This project demonstrates the continuous deployment of a Docker image.
-The image is an apache2 http server image that will be automatically pushed to DockerHub with correct semantic versioning when a change is pushed to GitHub.
-This is accomplished using GitHub actions as defined in the .github/workflows directory.
+The image is an `apache2 httpd` server image that will be automatically pushed to DockerHub with correct semantic versioning when a change is pushed to GitHub.
+This is accomplished using GitHub actions as defined in the `.github/workflows` directory.

 **TODO**
 - Include a diagram of the continuous deployment process.
 A good diagram will label tools used and how things connect.

 ## 1. Semantic Versioning
-**Milestone Due Friday April 5th**

 [Semantic Versioning](https://semver.org/)
 [Github Actions - Docker metadata](https://github.com/docker/metadata-action)